 - Barcodes appear on just about everything in the world of Fforde's Shades of Grey.

-- In the early books of the Dumarest of Terra series, Earl Dumarest's credit account is tattooed into his forearm, to be read — and altered as necessary — by magnetic scanner.
+- In the early books of the Dumarest Of Terra series, Earl Dumarest's credit account is tattooed into his forearm, to be read — and altered as necessary — by magnetic scanner.

 - The protagonist in Richard K. Morgan's Altered Carbon muses that "anyone who bar-codes their employees isn't likely to be the forgiving type".

 - The slaves genetically engineered by Mesa in Honor Harrington have barcodes on their tongues.
 They're not tattooed there; they're a combination of natural pigment and patterns of taste buds.
 Even if you cut the tongue off and regenerated it, the barcode would grow right back; it is possible to eliminate the mark, but it takes way more medical resources than most former slaves could ever get their hands on.
 It also becomes the mark of the Audobon Ballroom, who show their tongues to the slavers they fight as a sign of defiance.